 Henry Oberbeck, first baseman for the 1883 Pittsburgh Alleghenys.
 He spent two seasons in the majors, playing for four different teams in two different leagues and got into just 66 games.
 Oberbeck spent time at six different positions in the majors, seeing time at all three outfield spots, first base, third base and as a pitcher.
 A year before his big league debut, the 24-year-old St Louis native was listed as joining a team called the St Louis Reds, which was managed by someone else with the last name Oberbeck.
 He was their starting pitcher.
 On January 3, 1883, local St Louis papers noted that he signed to play with Pittsburgh as their first baseman, a position he never played before, but he would be valuable to the team as one of their extra pitchers.
 It was also noted at the time that John Peters, shortstop for the Alleghenys, was his foster brother and also the designated captain of the team, so he was able to sign Oberbeck.
 The two were teammates for a brief time in a postseason series played by a team called the St Louis Browns.
 He began his pro career with the Alleghenys on May 7, 1883, in the team’s third game of the season.
 He lasted just two games in Pittsburgh at first base, going 2-for-9 at the plate and handling all 25 chances in the field flawlessly, a somewhat impressive feat in the pre-glove era.
 He would play four games for the St Louis Browns of the American Association after signing with them on May 24th (15 days after his final game with Pittsburgh).
 It was said by the St Louis papers that his release by Pittsburgh seemed to be personal and not performance related, but he went 0-for-14 at the plate with the Browns.

-After the 1883 season, it was announced that Oberbeck had a lawsuit against the Browns for failing to pay his full salary, as he was still owed $481.12.
+It was announced after the 1883 season that Oberbeck had a lawsuit against the Browns for failing to pay his full salary, as he was still owed $481.12.
 The dispute was over whether or not he signed a normal American Association contract, or one called an “iron clad” contract, which allowed the manager to rescind the contract at any time.
 In April of 1885 it was announced that he won the judgement against the team.
 His original contract with St Louis called for him to get paid $785 for the remainder of the season.